 Access to Universal Services

-An Post provides access to its services through its network of 61 Company post offices, 1,187 postmaster-operated post offices and 178 postal agents.
-In addition, some 2,714 retail premises sell postage stamps, as active licensed agents.
-To facilitate physical access to the service, approximately 4,800 post boxes are distributed widely throughout the State.
+An Post provides access to its services through its network of 57 Company post offices, 1,099 postmaster-operated post offices and 175 postal agents.
+In addition, some 2,234 retail premises are licensed to sell postage stamps, as active licensed agents.
+To facilitate physical access to the service, approximately 5,000 post boxes are distributed widely throughout the State.
 There are 43 designated acceptance points for bulk mail services.

 Quality of Service

-The quality performance standard for the delivery of intra-Community cross-border mail was set by the European Commission and was transposed into Irish law under Regulation 12(2) of the Regulations and its Schedule.
+The quality performance standard for the delivery of intra-Community cross-border mail was set by the European Commission and was transposed into Irish law under Section 32 and Schedule 3 of the Act.
 The quality standard for postal items of the fastest standard category is as follows:

 D+3: 85% of items; D+5: 97% of items, where D refers to the day of posting.

-The Regulations require ComReg to set a quality-of-service standard for the universal service and the standard set for domestic mail must be compatible with those for intra-Community cross-border services.
-ComReg have set a quality-of service target for domestic single piece priority mail as follows:
+The Act requires ComReg to set a quality-of-service standard for the universal service and the standard set for domestic mail must be compatible with those for intra-Community cross-border services.
+ComReg have set a quality-of-service target for domestic single piece priority mail as follows:

 D+1: 94% D+3: 99.5%, where D refers to the day of posting.

-Monitoring of the domestic quality of service is carried out by TNS mrbi on behalf of ComReg.
-Details of the most recent results are available from the ComReg website www.askcomreg.ie or from our website www.anpost.ie.
+Monitoring of performance against the international targets is carried out by Research International on behalf of International Post Corporation (IPC).
+Monitoring of the domestic quality of service is carried out by Ipsos MRBI on behalf of ComReg.
+Details of the most recent results are available from our website (new window) www.anpost.ie, with domestic performance also available on ComReg’s website (new window) www.askcomreg.ie.

-In 2008, there were 351,679 telephone calls made to An Post Customer Services.
-Most of these were routine or general enquiries rather than complaints.
 An Post is required to maintain records of customer complaints taking into account the relevant European standard IS: EN 14012:2003.
-The table provides, in relation to mail, a breakdown of written complaints received from customers during 2008.
+The table provides, in relation to mail, a breakdown of written complaints received from customers during 2011.
 The total continues to represent a minute fraction of the entire mail traffic handled during the year.